-Level 1 Level 2 Level 3 2019 2018 Rupees Rupees Freehold land - 142,835,000 - 142,835,000 142,835,000 Buildings on freehold land - - 186,889,490 186,889,490 196,725,779 Plant and machinery - - 522,653,990 522,653,990 550,162,095 Electric installation - - 36,155,431 36,155,431 38,058,348 Laboratory equipment - - 3,388,732 3,388,732 3,765,258 Fire fighting equipment - - 680,400 680,400 756,000
+Level 1 Level 2 Level 3 2020 2019 Rupees Rupees Freehold land - 142,835,000 - 142,835,000 142,835,000 Buildings on freehold land - 177,545,015 - 177,545,015 186,889,490 Plant and machinery - 496,521,290 - 496,521,290 522,653,990 Electric installation - 34,347,659 - 34,347,659 36,155,431 Laboratory equipment - 3,049,859 - 3,049,859 3,388,732 Fire fighting equipment - 612,360 - 612,360 680,400 depreciation.
+There was no change in valuation technique during the year.

-For fair value measurements categorised into Level 2 and Level 3 the following information is relevant:

-Valuation technique Significant inputs Sensitivity Freehold land approach that reflects Estimated purchase price, including non-refundable purchase taxes and other costs directly attributable to the acquisition. price, including non-refundable Buildings on Cost approach that reflects Estimated construction costs and other A 5% increase in estimated construction freehold land the cost to the market participants to construct assets of comparable utility and age, adjusted for obsolescence and depreciation.
-There was no ancillary expenditure. and other ancillary expenditure would results in a significant increase in fair value of buildings by Rs.
-9.344 million (2018: Rs.
-9,836 million). change in valuation technique during the year.
+Valuation technique Significant inputs Sensitivity Freehold land approach that reflects refundable purchase taxes and other A 5% increase in estimated purchase price, including non-refundable purchase taxes and other costs directly attributable to the acquisition would result in a significant increase in fair value of buildings by Rs.
+7.142 million (2019: Rs.
+7.142 million).
+Buildings on freehold land Cost approach that reflects the cost to the market participants to construct assets of comparable utility and age, adjusted for obsolescence and depreciation.
+There was no change in valuation technique during the year.
+A 5% increase in estimated construction and other ancillary expenditure would results in a significant increase in fair value of buildings by Rs.
+8.877 million (2019: Rs.
+9.344 million).
+Plant and machinery the cost to the market participants to acquire assets of comparable import duties and non-refundable purchase taxes and other costs directly A 5% increase in estimated purchase price, including import duties and non-refundable purchase taxes and other directly attributable costs would results in a significant increase in fair value of plant and machinery by Rs.
+24.826 million (2019: Rs.
+26.133 million).
+Electric installation the cost to the market participants to acquire assets of comparable import duties and non-refundable purchase taxes and other costs directly A 5% increase in estimated purchase price, including import duties and non-refundable purchase taxes and other directly attributable costs would results in a significant increase in fair value of electric installation by Rs.1.717 million

-Valuation technique Significant inputs Sensitivity Plant and machinery the cost to the market participants to acquire Estimated purchase price, including import duties and non-refundable purchase taxes and other costs directly attributable to the acquisition or construction, erection and installation. price, including import duties and non-refundable purchase taxes and other Electric installation the cost to the market participants to acquire assets of comparable Estimated purchase price, including import duties and non-refundable purchase taxes and other costs directly attributable to the acquisition or construction, erection and installation. price, including import duties and non-refundable purchase taxes and other Laboratory equipment the cost to the market participants to acquire assets of comparable Estimated purchase price, including import duties and non-refundable purchase taxes and other costs directly attributable to the acquisition or construction, erection and installation. price, including import duties and non-refundable purchase taxes and other Fire fighting equipment the cost to the market participants to acquire assets of comparable Estimated purchase price, including import duties and non-refundable purchase taxes and other costs directly attributable to the acquisition or construction, erection and installation. price, including import duties and non-refundable purchase taxes and other
+Valuation technique Significant inputs Sensitivity Laboratory equipment the cost to the market participants to acquire assets of comparable import duties and non-refundable purchase taxes and other costs directly A 5% increase in estimated purchase price, including import duties and non-refundable purchase taxes and other directly attributable costs would results in a significant increase in fair value of laboratory equipment by Rs.
+152,493 (2019: Rs.
+169,437).
+Fire fighting equipment the cost to the market participants to acquire assets of comparable import duties and non-refundable purchase taxes and other costs directly A 5% increase in estimated purchase price, including import duties and non-refundable purchase taxes and other directly attributable costs would results in a significant increase in fair value of fire fighting equipment by Rs.
+30,618 (2019: Rs.
+34,020).

-Reconciliation of fair value measurements categorized in Level 3 is presented in note 17.1.5.
+Reconciliation of fair value measurements categorized in Level 2 is presented in note 16.1.5.